SOMEDAY MY PRINCE: Princesses #2

 She is swept off her feet by Prince Dominick, soldier of fortune, black sheep of his family…and the man hired to protect her.
 He’s brazen enough to steal her kisses, yet tender enough to soothe her with one touch.
 He makes no promises, speaks no vows of forever and hides a dark deception…yet Laurentia can’t help but hope that her prince has finally arrived.

-I confess, I'm an avid fan of Linda Howard, and the reason is never in doubt — I love bad boy heroes, those men who don't hesitate to go after what they want.
+I love bad boy heroes, those men who don't hesitate to go after what they want.
 And what they want, of course, is the heroine.
 Dom is the ultimate bad boy hero.
 He was the villain of THE RUNAWAY PRINCESS, a bastard raised in a whorehouse who led the rebellion against his brother the king.
 But years have passed, he's learned some hard lessons working as a mercenary and if he met a good woman, she could reform him.
 Of course, that good woman is going to need to kick his butt occasionally …

 Princess Laurentia leaned on the balustrade of the palace terrace and listened to the sounds of the night.
 Doors opened around the far corner, and the music from the ballroom spilled out.
 Perhaps it was getting warm inside, or perhaps lovers sought the darkness, there to perform the rituals of courtship.
 She had no way of knowing what occurred in those brief moments, yet she thought it would be pleasant if any man ever concentrated on her instead of her kingdom.